vRSP: virtually (Re)Sounding Place, 2018-pres

 More detailed information about the project can be found on the project website at http://resounding.place/

-The vRSP network will explore new forms of immersive performance experience in sites of historical and cultural import.
+The vRSP network explores new forms of immersive performance experience in sites of historical and cultural import.
 It will start by examining new works by composer Michael Price who has been exploring the use of 360 video and audio to document performances in National Trust properties.
 The research network will examine how these performances have been recorded and converted to 360 videos, and offer new solutions using ongoing research from the University of Surrey’s Institute of Sound Recording, Center for Vision, Speech and Signal Processing, 5G Innovation Centre, and Digital Media Arts programmes.

 Many spatial experiences are not well represented through current 360 video and immersive technologies.
 Despite Ambisonics being adopted as the de-facto soundfield capture and manipulation standard by Facebook and other 3D-audio content generation platforms, current 360 video experiences lack spatial audio detail and the ability to explore the soundfield convincingly.
 This leads to a considerably reduced immersive experience.
 While equipment manufacturers currently focus on increased image quality through higher pixel counts, there is currently a gap in both documentation and content of high-quality spatial audio which has been captured outside of game-engine based experiences.